I think I might have mentioned once or a billion times before that, growing up, I was never very much into sports. In fact, I hated them.

 And yesterday I went to my first ever kickboxing class.
 And boy-oh-boy did I kick some ass!

 I was a little scared.
 I was a lot nervous.
-I HATE going to group classes.
-Hate it.
-With a passion.
+I hate going to group classes.
 I was worried I wouldn't manage.
 I was worried everyone else would be better than me.
 I was worried the teacher would be evil just like all my teachers at school.

-But it was amazing and glorious and I felt powerful and strong and like, honestly, I'd suddenly found the thing that's been missing.
-Pow pow pow!
+But it was amazing and glorious and I felt powerful and strong and...pow pow pow!
 Kick.
 Punch.
-Yeahhhhhh!
 Seriously, so good.

-I came out of that class with several insights.
-It's those insights l'd like to pass on to you today.
+I came out of that class with several insights:

-2. The ONLY way to keep growing and expanding and living a more fulfilling life is to do the things you're most scared of doing.
+2. The only way to keep growing and expanding and living a more fulfilling life is to do the things you're most scared of doing.
 So what are you scared of?
-Now find a way to go and do it.
+Find a way to go and do it.

 So, how shall we leave things today?